Skip to content

 AI

-Character.AI today said that it will soon no longer allow minors to communicate with its chatbots in a move to address complaints over child safety.
+Character.AI today said today that it soon will no longer allow minors to communicate with its chatbots in a move to address complaints about child safety.

-The Silicon Valley Google LLC-funded chatbot startup, which lets users create character-based avatars, has been the focus of scrutiny for some time now, recently at the center of a probe looking into AI tools giving possibly misleading mental health advice.
+The Silicon Valley Google LLC-funded chatbot startup, which lets users create character-based avatars, has been the focus of scrutiny for some time now, recently at the center of a probe looking into artificial intelligence tools giving possibly misleading mental health advice.

 Last year, parents of two children in the U.S. claimed their kids had been groomed by the company’s chatbots.
 A lawsuit said both children were “targeted with sexually explicit, violent, and otherwise harmful material, abused, groomed, and even encouraged to commit acts of violence on themselves and others.”